 PicoLog 6 is a complete data acquisition software package for the Pico Technology DrDAQ data loggers.
-It provides a visual, easy-to-use interface for users to quickly set up simple or complex acquisitions, record, view and analyze data.
+It provides a visual, easy-to-use interface allowing you to quickly set up simple or complex acquisitions and record, view and analyze data.

 Real-time data collection and display